David-Bouhadana/M365-Defender-Hunting-Queries/README.md

 - **Azure**: Contains KQL queries for hunting and analyzing security events in Azure.
 - **Defender XDR**: Contains KQL queries for extended detection and response (XDR) in Microsoft Defender.
 - **Sentinel**: Contains KQL queries for Microsoft Sentinel, a cloud-native SIEM solution.
+- **Defender for O365**: Contains KQL queries for monitoring and analyzing security events in Microsoft Defender for Office 365.

 ## Getting Started